omeka/omeka-s-enduser/docs/sites/site_pages.md

 3. Copy and paste the embed code into the source code editor. ![Source box open with a short paragraph of text and an iframe from Vimeo](../sites/sitesfiles/sitepg_htmlSource2.png)
 4. Click the green OK button at the bottom of the editor.
 5. Your embed should show up in the HTML block either as a gray rectangle or as the embedded content. ![HTML block showing the text and an embedded video](../sites/sitesfiles/sitepg_htmlSource3.png)

+Finally, you can assign a Class to the HTML block for styling by your theme.

 ### Item Showcase
 A list of items.